Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Prior Work

 \subsection{Sex Work in the Pandemic}

-Scholars, particularly in the public health sector, called on governments to include sex work in their coronavirus response ~\cite{adebisi2020sex,howard2020covid,jozaghi2020covid,kawala2020policy,lam2020migrant}, including calling for sex workers to be prioritised for vaccination~\cite{vaghela2021sex}.
+Scholars, particularly in the public health sector, called on governments to include sex work in their coronavirus response~\cite{adebisi2020sex,howard2020covid,jozaghi2020covid,kawala2020policy,lam2020migrant, website:Cis.unipi.it}, including calling for sex workers to be prioritised for vaccination~\cite{vaghela2021sex}.
 However, many governments did not include sex-worker-specific support in their social service response~\cite{bahadur2020sex, belete2020uncovering, campbell2020global, fedorko2021sex} .
 In some countries, funding for organisations working with sex workers was redirected to general coronavirus crisis needs~\cite{lahav2021helping}.
-As a result, sex workers relied on support from mutual aid (peer monetary support, food banks, PPE drives) and sex work organizations ~\cite{fedorko2021sex,reza2020community,santos2021sex,dziuban2021very} or pivoting to online-only sex work as was the case for our participants.
+As a result, sex workers relied on support from mutual aid (peer monetary support, food banks, PPE drives)~\cite{website:SWARM, website:Sexworkeurope} and sex work organizations (monetary support, harm reduction guides) ~\cite{fedorko2021sex,reza2020community,santos2021sex,dziuban2021very} or pivoting to online-only sex work as was the case for our participants.
+A number of NGOs reported that sex workers were better equipped to deal with the pandemic as compared to the general public, due to their existing health risk awareness and contact with health services~\cite{avwioro2021commercial}, even including the most marginalised such as minors trading sex~\cite{amdeselassie2020experiences,ghimire2021effects}.
+In light of the difficulty of collecting primary data in a pandemic, Campbell et al.~\cite{campbell2020global} and Bahadur et al.{~\cite{bahadur2020sex}} conducted media analyses, which documented daily life impacts such as movement restrictions, food insecurity, homelessness; violence and exclusion from government schemes; and the response from sex worker rights organisations.